Chapter 3

 Before going further, I want to be honest about something.

 And the contemplative renaissance is producing real pushback against the bounded-self model.
-Many contemplative traditions explicitly teach that the self is not what it appears to be — that the boundary between self and world is more permeable, more constructed, more fluid than the default materialist account suggests.
+Many contemplative traditions teach that the self is not what it appears to be, that the boundary between self and world is more permeable, more constructed, more fluid than the default materialist account suggests.
 In that sense, the contemplative traditions are already challenging the worldview I described above.
 They are already pointing beyond the bounded unit managing its environment.

 What’s Missing

-For that, we need models.
-Working systems that already coordinate bodies, distribute intelligence, bridge inner and outer, and produce collective states that no individual controls.
+For that we need models: working systems that already coordinate bodies, distribute intelligence, bridge inner and outer, and produce collective states that no individual controls.

 We need the forms.